-We've all been there at one point or another.
-We have reviewed a piece of writing, a proposal, or, worse yet, our resume a million times and think we have it perfect.
-For whatever reason, our eyes and spellchecker let us down and we miss the spelling blunder.
+We've all been there.
+We have reviewed a piece of writing, a proposal or, worse yet, our resume a million times and think it's perfect.
+For whatever reason, our eyes and spellchecker let us down, and we miss the blunder.
 The recruiter, however, does not.
-Your perceived lack of attention to detail is an instant eye catcher to the recruiter - do not pass go; do not collect $200.
+Your perceived lack of attention to detail instantly catches the eye of the recruiter -- do not pass go; do not collect $200.

 4. Achievements vs. job description

-One of the biggest and most frequent reasons people fail to be noticed by their resume is job details vs. results orientation.
+One of the biggest and most frequent reasons that people fail to be noticed is that their resume lacks a job-details-vs.-results orientation.
 No matter how many big words you use to describe your job duties, if you fail to identify your contributions to past organizations, you may be passed over.

-Companies want to know they are getting value for their buck in today's market.
+Companies want to know that they are getting value for their buck in today's market.
 It isn't enough just to be qualified for a position.
-They are looking for employees that can hit the ground running and make contributions fast.
-By highlighting how you have added to the success of your past employer, you are likely to catch the recruiter's eye and make it to the top of the pile.
+They are looking for employees who can hit the ground running and make contributions fast.
+By highlighting how you have added to the success of a past employer, you are likely to catch a recruiter's eye and make it to the top of the pile.

 Don't Miss: Companies Hiring Now